aresobus/lightweight-models/deeplab/README.md

 ### Translating a Segmentation Map into the Color-Labelled Image

-To transform the segmentation map into a coloured image, use the `toSegmentationImage` method.
+To transform the segmentation map into a colored image, use the `toSegmentationImage` method.

 #### `toSegmentationImage(colormap, labels, segmentationMap, canvas?)` inputs